Skip to content

 When you update an entity’s information, that update is instantly available anywhere else they’re connected.
 This avoids duplication and ensures your CDD stays consistent across all relationships.

-Next to the customer’s name in the sidebar, you’ll see a progress bar showing the percentage of CDD collected and verified for that entity.
-This percentage is calculated automatically based on your firm’s Identity Policy, which defines what information and documents are required for each type of entity (e.g. company, trust, individual).
+Next to the customer’s name in the sidebar, you’ll see a circular indicator showing the the number of missing CDD components to be identified and verified for that entity.
+This is based on the requirements set out by your firm’s Identity Policy, which defines what information and documents are required for each type of entity (e.g. company, trust, individual).

-As you fill in forms and upload documents, you’ll see the progress bar increase and the list of missing items shrink.
+As you fill in forms and upload evidence you’ll see the number in the circular indicator decrease, and the list of missing items shrink.

-When all mandatory fields and verifications are complete, the progress bar reaches 100% and the Customer section in the checklist gets a ✅ tick.
+When all mandatory fields and verifications are complete, the circular indicator show a ✅ tick.

 The Identity Form